IRL2/nanover-server-py/paper/paper.md

 Server is built comprises general tools for constructing multi-user VR experiences, the scope of which extend beyond application in computational chemistry.

+# Acknowledgements

+This work is supported by the European Research Council under the European Union’s Horizon 2020 research and innovation programme through consolidator Grant NANOVR 866559, the Axencia Galega de Innovación for funding as an Investigador Distinguido through the Oportunius Program, and the Xunta de Galicia (Centro de investigación de Galicia accreditation 2019–2022, ED431G-2019/04).

+# References

+From the JOSS website: "A list of key references, including to other software addressing related needs.
+Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline."

 # Notes for "Statement of need" section

 Aim of section: "A Statement of need section that clearly illustrates the research purpose of the